Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Approximate Schur-based methods

 Using the fact $A\uu^k+B\vv^k=\ff_1$ from the previous iteration, \cref{eq:LP.pj.splitA0} and \cref{eq:LP.pj.splitA1} can be rewritten in the following form:

 where we can identify the relaxation operator $\LL$ as

-It is interesting to notice, in this formulation, the role of the approximate Schur complement $C\Aapp^{-1}B$ as a stabilisation/acceleration term.
+In this formulation, it is interesting to notice the role of the approximate Schur complement $C\Aapp^{-1}B$ as a stabilisation/acceleration term.
 Similarly, from \cref{eq:LP.pj.exact2}, one can obtain the iterative scheme for the alternate approximate Schur-based version, i.e.